mgumz/vopher/README.md

 ## Description

-**vopher** is a standalone program to acuire plugins for vim/neovim.
-The user provides a vopher.list files which contains references to the desired plugins.
-Based upon that vopher.list file, file downloads the plugins and unpacks them in the appropriate folder. **vopher** requires no 3rd party programs to do its job.
+**vopher** is a standalone program to acquire plugins for vim/neovim.
+The user provides a `vopher.list` files which contains references to the desired plugins.
+Based upon that `vopher.list` file, file downloads the plugins and unpacks them in the appropriate folder. **vopher** requires no 3rd party programs to do its job.

-**vopher** fetches and unpacks the 53 (yes.) plugins of its author in ~ 2s.
+**vopher** fetches and unpacks the 53 (yes.) plugins of its author in ~ 2 seconds.

 ## Usage